sin5678/inav_cn_wiki/Simplified-aircraft-guide..md

 Roll (Ailerons) stick right - increased value

-* Next up is making sure the servo's is moving the correct way when moving the sticks on the TX.
-If something is not right.
-Use the Servo tab to get them center, adjust movement range and reverse of servo.
+* Next up is making sure the servos are moving the correct way when moving the sticks on the TX.
+If something is not right, use the Servo tab to get them center, adjust movement, range and reverse of servo.

 Servo 2: Elevator